ByteAcademyCo/Exercises/introduction_to_python/functions/1_default_args/README.md

 ## Problem Description
 Write a Python function that contains 2 default arguements of string type.
-Your goal is concat the arguements and store in variable `data` Create an  object  `result` which performs function call to return data.
+Your goal is concatenate the arguments and store the result in a variable `data`.
+Create an object `result` and assign the output of the function call to it.
-Print the data.
+Print `result`.

 ## Testing
 * done